mms29/afmfit/README.md

 ## Installation

-Afmfit is a python package that can be installled with pip :
+AFMfit can be installed with pip :

 ```
 git clone https://github.com/mms29/afmfit.git .